mozilla/glean/docs/dev/cut-a-new-release.md

 ### Create a support and hotfix branch

-1. If it does not exist yet, create a support branch from the version tag and push it:
+1. Create a support branch from the version tag and push it:
     ```
     git checkout -b support/v24.0 v24.0.0
     git push upstream support/v24.0